Gainsfithey History, Family Crest & Coats of Arms

 Early Notables of the Gainsfithey family (pre 1700)

-More information is included under the topic Early Gainsfithey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Gainsfithey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gainsfithey family to the New World and Oceana
+Migration of the Gainsfithey family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Gainsfithey surname or a spelling variation of the name include: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.